sleepycoke/ShangMi_Coq/README.md

 # CertSM
-make first.
-Coq version 8.10.0
+These codes are tested under Coq version 8.14.0

+Run these commands first:
+make clean
+make